deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 In public image Staff Sergeant Arés was a hero, a poster boy, the picture of Exosolar military perfection.
 In private Adam himself was a very different creature, as evidenced by the fact that he emerged from the bedroom wearing long baggy gym shorts, a muscle T that Martina could have turned into two dresses, and his bare feet.
 He grabbed his light hiking bag from where it lived by the door and didn’t even bother with his sandals.

-“So *where are we going?*” Martina insisted.
+“So *where are we going?”* Martina insisted.

 “Up Memorial Hill,” he replied, throwing the light bag easily around one shoulder.